1. Retirement

 Eliminate Debt

-No one wants to make debt payments during retirement, especially high-interest payments to credit cards or personal loans.
+No one wants to make debt payments during retirement, especially high-interest payments to credit cards or personal installment loans.
 These payments can also take a major toll on your monthly budget, which means less money for fun during retirement.

 The earlier you pay off your debt, no matter what it is, the better you can live during retirement.
 But of course, if you can't pay off everything before retirement, at least focus on high-interest debts that will take a large chunk of your income.